Last Updated: June 30, 2022

 UK Population Statistics

 How many people live in the UK?
-As of 2020, the population of the UK was estimated to be 67 million
+The population of the UK is estimated to be roughly 68.6 million.

 This makes the UK the 21st largest country in the world in terms of population.
 Some of the biggest countries by population in the world also include China, India, and the USA.
 The population density in the UK is around 281 per square kilometre, which is less dense than densely populated areas such as South-East Asia.

-The population of England currently stands at 56 million, which makes up the majority of the UK.
+The population of England stood at 56.2 million in 2021, making up the majority of the UK.